ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-14-what-is-ethereum-classic/index.md

 ## Structure

 To accomplish the features mentioned above, ETC has a virtual machine called the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/), or EVM for short, that has more than [120 opcodes](https://ethervm.io/), which is replicated in all the network nodes, making it a decentralized virtual machine.
-This component enables the participating computers execute the decentralized software programs stored in the blockchain's ledger.
+This component enables the participating computers to execute the decentralized software programs stored in the blockchain's ledger.

 The decentralized software programs, or smart contracts, are programmed in a software language called [Solidity](https://en.wikipedia.org/wiki/Solidity) that encodes them using the opcodes of the EVM so they can be executed inside the system.